munagekar/m4all/README.md

 Supported Platforms
 -------------------
 M4All is built using Kivy, a cross platform python GUI framework.
-Thus it can be easily work on Windows, Linux and Android.
+Thus it can be easily work on Windows, Linux and Android(not supported though, please build & debug on your own).

 Installation Instructions
 -------------------------

- - Android: Grab the Apk from Github.
-Install and you are ready to go
+ - Android: Android Support Has been removed since it takes too much time affecting development.
+Anyone interested in Android Building & Debugging please contact me.
  - Linux: You need to get Kivy with all dependencies and run it
  - Windows: Need to get Kivy and all dependencies and run it.
  - IOS: Need to get Kivy and all dependencies and run it,should work hopefully , not Tested.